sashaborst/mmart-168-fall2017/hw05/README.md

 This homework will require some googling.
 As a software engineer, a lot of what you'll need to do is express what you're TRYING to do, and then read code and documentation in order to achieve it.
 Remember: StackOverflow and Mozilla Developer Network (MDN) are your friend!

 ## Part I: Setting Up Your GitHub
+1. Using the Terminal, navigate to your git repository: `$ cd /path/to/mmart-168-fall2017`
+2. Check out the master branch: `$ git checkout master`
-While on your master branch, pull the most recent changes from the upstream repository using `git pull --rebase upstream master`
+3. Pull the most recent changes from the upstream repository: `git pull --rebase upstream master`
-Create a new branch to do Homework 5
+4. Create a new branch to do Homework 5: `$ git branch homework05`
+5. Checkout your new branch: `$ git checkout homework05`
+6. Verify that you are now on the new branch: `$ git branch` (check that your new branch has an asterik next to it).

 ## PART II: Reading response
 Edit README.MD and write your reading response here!